splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/0-panorama/00-procedures.md

 - Has instructions which are **isolated** from the other code in your program.
 - Must be coded within the program - not within other functions or procedures.
 - Starts with `void`, then the *name* of the procedure, and a list of parameters in parentheses.
 This is followed by the block of code to run when the procedure is called.
+- Documentation comments should be added to describe the procedure.
+These start with `/**` and are placed before the function declaration.

 :::